DanielGarciaMandillo/angular-java/README.md

 # Angular Java Project

+### What is Angular-Java project

+Angular-Java is a library that helps Java developers to develop applications with a user interface based on Angular 2 and Typescript.

+The library uses Electron, a framework for creating desktop app with web technologies for build a website.

+Also the library includes a creating package system for Linux, Windows and Mac.

+Why Angular 2 and Typescript?
+What makes the Angular 2/TypeScript combo so appealing to Java folks?

+The code looks clean and easy to understand.
+A Java developer can read and understand most code in this lenguage

+Note:

+The project works on Linux.
+Windows has problems when Electron runs.
+Mac should work but it hasn't been tested.

 ### Requirements

 The next requirements are necessary to execute a Java, Angular 2 using typescript and Electron project: